9 FAM 302.8

 (2) (U) Additionally, since INA 212(a)(4) can be overcome by an NIV or IV applicant at any time, if an NIV applicant cannot overcome INA 214(b), you should not expend resources on pursuing a possible INA 212(a)(4) ineligibility.

-(3) (U) In determining admissibility under INA 212(a)(4), you must be aware of the differences in the requirements imposed on a would-be immigrant as opposed to an NIV applicant.
+(3) (U) In determining admissibility under INA 212(a)(4), note the differences in the requirements imposed on an IV applicant as opposed to an NIV applicant.
 The amount and type of evidence generally required in an IV case is much greater than that which is required in an NIV case.
 Evidence that establishes the applicant is entitled to an NIV classification is generally sufficient to meet the requirements of INA 212(a)(4), absent evidence that gives you reason to believe that a public charge concern exists.

 b.
 (U) Additional Evidence of Support in NIV Cases:

-(2) (U) However, if the evidence submitted to support eligibility for nonimmigrant status submitted does not indicate adequate provision for the applicant's support while in the United States and for the return abroad, you may request specific financial evidence.
-Such evidence may take the form of a letter of invitation, Form I-134, from a sponsor that clearly indicates the sponsor's willingness to act in such capacity and the extent of financial responsibility undertaken for the applicant, or a surety bond (see 9 FAM 302.8-2(B)(3) paragraph g(4)).
+(2) (U) However, if the evidence submitted to support eligibility for an NIV does not indicate adequate provision for the applicant's support while in the United States and for the return abroad, you may request specific financial evidence.
+Such evidence may be a letter of invitation, a Form I-134 (AOS) from a sponsor that clearly indicates the sponsor's willingness to act in such capacity and the extent of financial responsibility undertaken for the applicant, or a surety bond (see 9 FAM 302.8-2(B)(3) paragraph g(4)).

-(3) (U) Unless you are satisfied that the sponsor's financial position is sound, the affidavit of support (AOS) should contain evidence of the sponsor's ability to carry out the commitment.
-Such AOS’s for NIV are not legally binding contracts, and it is at your discretion to determine if such evidence would assist an NIV applicant in overcoming a finding of ineligibility because of the likelihood of becoming a public charge after entering the United States.
+(3) (U) Unless you are satisfied that the sponsor's financial position is sound, the Declaration of Financial Support should contain evidence of the sponsor's ability to carry out the commitment.
+Such declarations for NIVs are not legally binding contracts, and it is at your discretion to determine if such evidence would assist an NIV applicant in overcoming a finding of ineligibility because of the likelihood of becoming a public charge after entering the United States.
 If the applicant is proceeding to the United States for a brief visit, the presentation of evidence of the sponsor's financial condition may not be necessary.

 c.
 (U) Unwarranted Requirements: Under U.S. law, no individual can make binding assertions about another person's possible future actions.
-If you determine that a Form I-134 is necessary, the sponsor (meaning the individual who has completed the Form I-134) is not required to declare that the applicant will neither seek nor accept employment in the United States nor apply for permanent residence.
-Under certain circumstances, nonimmigrants are permitted to work or, if not permitted to work at the time of admission, they may be permitted to work after their nonimmigrant classification has been changed under INA 248.
+If you determine that a Form I-134 is necessary, the financial supporter (meaning the individual who has completed the Form I-134) is not required to declare that the applicant will neither seek nor accept employment in the United States nor apply for permanent residence.
+Under certain circumstances, nonimmigrants are permitted to work or, if not permitted to work when admitted, they may be permitted to work after their nonimmigrant classification has been changed under INA 248.
 Moreover, a nonimmigrant in the United States is entitled to apply for adjustment of status under INA 245 if eligible.

 d.
 (U) Applicant’s Government Requiring Evidence of Support: Some foreign governments require their nationals to present evidence of support from a U.S. sponsor before the issuance of a passport or exit permit.
-Such documentation is usually required in the form of an AOS guaranteeing that, while in the United States, the applicant will not become a burden on the applicant's country.
+Such documentation is usually required in the form of an Affidavit of Support or Declaration of Financial Support guaranteeing that, while in the United States, the applicant will not become a burden on the applicant's country.
 You should not automatically require all visa applicants to submit a copy of the support evidence submitted to the applicant's government.
 However, in some instances, you may decide requesting such evidence would be advisable.

 f.
 (U) Applicants Seeking K NIVs: See 9 FAM 302.8-2(B)(3) paragraph g(3) above.